-Because Montreal is an international city, there are many different cultures and languages, which makes dating interesting.
-Sometimes language barriers cause major problems and sometimes none.
+Because Montreal is an international city, there are many different cultures and languages, which makes international dating interesting.
+Sometimes language barriers cause major problems and sometimes none in relationships.
 Even if you speak the same language – you might have grown up in a different community so your background/culture is different.

-My thing is, though my friends would consider me a texter, I much prefer speaking in person than via text.
+My dating advice is, though my friends would consider me a texter, I much prefer speaking in person than via text.
 So much is lost or miscommunicated.
 You don’t get tone and body language.
-And with dates, in person connection is very important.
+And with international dates, in person connection is very important.
 I don’t want to chat with the guy several weeks just to find out in person we don’t have a connection.

 With this, I like texting the person a day or two and then plan something….as it happens this leads to a date a day….after my dating experience in January, I promised myself that I would just do one date a day…